Everything Is Working

 Transforming Complexity into Coordinated Strategy

-This case study will feel familiar if you are
+This profile often applies if you are

 Managing RSUs, ISOs, or ESPPs across multiple tax years